Scare tactics: one person's

 Here's a Weekend

-Edition radio commentary (8-31-2003) from NPR's Brian Naylor about
+Edition radio commentary (8-31-2003) from NPR's Brian Naylor

 the windmill issues in West Virginia.
 Worth hearing.